reimandlab/IGX_publication_code/code/README.md

   - 301: Barplots of logHRs per I or G featrures in each IGX (panel 3A).
   - 302: Plot the average values of immune features per each IGX group (panel 3B).
 - Figure 4:
-  - 401: Test for and plot the associations of IGXs with additional genomic and immunogenic characteristics (panels 4A,B,C,D and 5H).
+  - 401: Test for and plot the associations of IGXs with additional genomic and immunogenic characteristics (panels 4A,B,C,D, 5H).
 - Figure 5:
   - 501: Compile the clinical features of METABRIC tumors.
   - 502: Compile the CNA features of METABRIC tumors.